jfroelich/rss-reader/src/favicon-service/readme.md

 // * document {Document} optional, pre-fetched document that should be specified
 // if the page was previously fetched

+### head_image todo
+rather than return undefined in the event of an error, this should guarantee a defined response is returned in the non-exception case, similar to the internals of url-loader API calls.
+The caller should be checking response.ok and not if response defined.
+Furthermore, the !response.ok check here should be removed, and the range check should be modified to be within if(response.ok) block

 # Test todos:

 * actually run tests instead of command line